 A combination of the input variables within the range defined by the user generates a sample.
 Even from the same sample space, different samples can be generated and the relationship between input and output can be entirely different.
 This creates a problem in computer simulation in order to choose a combination of these input variables to accurately represent the response surface.
 Sample generation is an important step and helps in ascertaining the correct relationship between input and output variables.
 The question arises how to generate the sampling points evenly in order to capture the actual relationship.
-When modeling real world phenomena with a computer code one is often faced with the problem of what values to use for the inputs.
-In computer simulations, three important sample generators are used: Monte Carlo sampling, Latin Hypercube sampling and Optimal Space Filling Design sampling.
+When modeling real world phenomena with a computer simulations, three important sample generators are used: Monte Carlo sampling, Latin Hypercube sampling and Optimal Space Filling Design sampling.